IgniteUI/igniteui-docfx/en/components/grid_summaries.md

 <div class="divider--half"></div>

-**Grid summaries** gives you a predefined set of default summaries, depending on the type of data in the column, so that you can save some time:
+**Grid summaries** can also be enabled on a per-column level in Ignite UI for Angular, which means that you can activate it only for columns that you need.
+Grid summaries gives you a predefined set of default summaries, depending on the type of data in the column, so that you can save some time:

 For `string` and `boolean` data types, the following function is available: